endlos99/xdt99/doc/MANUAL.md

     $ xas99.py aserrs.asm --color on

 shows error messages with color, overriding the `--color off` option in the environment.
-Options like `-R` cannot be overridden.
+Toggling options like `-R` have no counter-option and cannot be overridden.

+For reasons explained in section _Options with List Arguments_, when adding options `-D` or `-I` to `XAS99_CONFIG`, their argument lists should always be terminated with `;`!

 ### Creating Program Images